Elemnir/little_doodles/README.md

 This will create a new Python Virtual Environment, activate it, install Django, then create the database and tables (uses Sqlite by default), and starts the development server on port 8000 running over HTTP.
-(Remember to update the `scheme` property of your LittleDoodlesClient node in Godot to be `http` in this scenario!)

 Also, note the `keys.sh` file is intended to contain secrets for your project and shouldn't be committed to a repo or shared!